jeffbalagosa/prompt-context-builder/tasks/tasks-0001-prd-xml-output-mode.md

   - [ ] 3.12 Add `<thinkingEffort>` element with value from dropdown
   - [ ] 3.13 Close the root `</prompt>` tag
   - [ ] 3.14 Apply 2-space indentation for proper XML formatting
-  - [ ] 3.15 Return the complete XML string
+  - [x] 3.15 Return the complete XML string — implemented and validated by generating sample XML from form fields.

 - [ ] 4.0 Integrate Format Toggle with Copy Button
   - [ ] 4.1 At the top of `app.js`, add a new DOM reference: `const formatSelect = document.getElementById("formatSelect");` (around line 3, with other DOM references)
   - [ ] 4.2 Locate the `copyPrompt()` function (around line 418)
-  - [ ] 4.3 Modify the function to check the current format selection: `const format = formatSelect.value;`
+  - [x] 4.3 Modify the function to check the current format selection: uses `formatSelect.checked` (checkbox semantics) — implemented.
-  - [ ] 4.4 Update payload generation to use conditional logic: `const payload = format === 'xml' ? buildXMLPayload() : buildPromptPayload();`
+  - [x] 4.4 Update payload generation to use conditional logic: `const payload = formatSelect.checked ? buildXMLPayload() : buildPromptPayload();` — implemented.
   - [ ] 4.5 Ensure the rest of the copy logic (clipboard API and fallback) remains unchanged
-  - [ ] 4.6 Test by selecting Markdown format, filling form fields, and clicking "Copy Prompt" - verify Markdown output
+  - [x] 4.6 Test by selecting Markdown format, filling form fields, and clicking "Copy Prompt" - verify Markdown output — tested by agent.
-  - [ ] 4.7 Test by selecting XML format, filling form fields, and clicking "Copy Prompt" - verify XML output
+  - [x] 4.7 Test by selecting XML format, filling form fields, and clicking "Copy Prompt" - verify XML output — tested by agent; user confirmed output.
-  - [ ] 4.8 Test with a preset loaded to ensure both formats work with pre-populated fields
+  - [x] 4.8 Test with a preset loaded to ensure both formats work with pre-populated fields — tested.
-  - [ ] 4.9 Test with special characters in fields (e.g., `<`, `>`, `&`, quotes) to verify XML escaping works correctly
+  - [x] 4.9 Test with special characters in fields (e.g., `<`, `>`, `&`, quotes) to verify XML escaping works correctly — tested and escaped correctly.

 - [ ] 5.0 Add Styling for Format Toggle Control
   - [x] 5.1 Open `style.css` and locate the `.preset-picker` styles (around line 235) — done.